10 Legit Ways to Get Free Internet

 FreedomPop allows you 500MB of FREE data each month with their free plan.
 This should cover the needs of most light users, however, if you need more data you may want to switch to one of their other plans.

-For example, they have a 2GB plan as low as $9.99 per month if you prepay 12 months.
+For example, they have a 2GB plan as low as $9.99 per month if you prepay for 12 months.
 Even though the other options at FreedomPop aren’t free, they may cost you less money than your current Internet service plan does.

 3. NetZero